Partner Visa Guide By Nilesh Nandan

 Use this link to check out the current partner visa processing times as published by the Department of Home Affairs.

-Bringing offshore partner to Australia
+Bringing an offshore partner to Australia

 Let’s take another example of a partner from the Middle East who is finding it difficult to get a visitor visa to enter Australia.
 In such a case it might be quicker to simply lodge an offshore partner visa application.

-No further stay condition affecting partner
+No further stay conditions affecting partner

 So there’s no point really if you are focused on getting a visa as quickly as possible, you might as well lodge offshore.